-Ustad Abdul Karim Khan considered to be the founder of modern Kirana Gharana, was a noteworthy vocalist of Kirana Gharana style in Hindustani vocal classical music.
+Ustad Abdul Karim Khan—considered to be the founder of the modern Kirana Gharana—was a noteworthy vocalist of Kirana Gharana style in Hindustani vocal classical music.
 He was pivotal in popularizing Kirana Gharana in Karnataka.
-Ustad ji was born in Kirana, a village in Uttar Pradesh on November 11 in the year 1872.
+Ustad ji was born in Kirana, a village in Uttar Pradesh on November 11 in 1872.
 Known to create a sublime atmosphere through his soothing voice, he had a great musical career from the very beginning.

 Abdul Karim Khan came from a family of Hindu musicians who later embraced Islam.
-Ustad initiated his taalim (music education) from the age of 5 under the guidance of his father an outstanding Khayal singer Kale Khan and uncle (father's younger brother) Abdul Khan.
-His first public concert was at the tender age of 11.
+Ustad initiated his taalim (music education) from the age of 5 under the guidance of his father, Kale Khan, an outstanding Khayal singer, and his uncle Abdul Khan (his father's younger brother).
+He gave his first public concert at the tender age of 11.

-He was court singer in the Royal Court of Baroda, Baroda was ruled by Gaekwads then.
-Apart from his unmatchable vocal skills, Ustad ji was also an accomplished Sarangi, Veena, Sitar and Tabla player.
-After Baroda, he continued his journey to Mumbai, Poona, Miraj, and Karnataka.
+Abdul Karim Khan became court singer in the Royal Court of Baroda, Baroda was ruled by Gaekwads then.
+Besides his unmatchable vocal skills, Ustad ji was also an accomplished Sarangi, Veena, Sitar and Tabla player.
+After his stint at Baroda, he continued his journey to Mumbai, Poona, Miraj, and Karnataka.

-He was often invited to Mysore to perform at the Royal Court of Mysore where he learnt nuances of Carnatic music from the masters at the court.
-He was awarded Sangeet Ratna by Maharaja of Mysore.
+Abdul Karim Khan was often invited to Mysore to perform at the Royal Court of Mysore, where he learnt nuances of Carnatic music from the masters at the court.
+He was awarded Sangeet Ratna by the Maharaja of Mysore.

-In 1913 he established "Arya Sangeet Vidyalaya" and taught underprivileged students.
-In 1917 he started a branch in Mumbai.
-Later in 1920 he permanently settled in the musical city of Miraj.
+In 1913, Abdul Karim Khan established the "Arya Sangeet Vidyalaya" and taught underprivileged students.
+In 1917, he started a branch in Mumbai.
+Later, in 1920, he permanently settled in the musical city of Miraj.

 The most important trait of Ustad ji’s Gayaki was the precedence of Bhava (expression) over the lyrics (words).
 He sang the words so softly that the musical expression of any composition he performed was prominent while the words got dissolved into notes.

-He incorporated many elements of Carnatic with Hindustani style.
-Khan Saheb’s contribution to promote mutual understanding and a connect between Hindustani and Carnatic music was phenomenal.
-He was among the very few Hindustani artists who gained an in depth understanding of Carnatic music in those times.
+He incorporated many elements of Carnatic music into Hindustani music.
+Khan Saheb’s contribution to promote a mutual understanding and a connect between Hindustani and Carnatic music was phenomenal.
+He was among the very few Hindustani artists who gained an indepth understanding of Carnatic music in those times.
 He even recorded a Thyagaraja Kirti.
 He used Sargams extensively in his singing and popularized Raga Abhogi from Carnatic music in North India.
-His popularity reached South India as well and performed in various places across India.
+Abdul Karim Khan's popularity reached South India as well, and he performed in various places across India.

 Listen to his extremely popular “Piya Bin…” in Raga Jhinjhoti